 Are you ready for an exercise?
 Now that you know all the basics, let’s work on a plant drawing.
 Grab a plant and decide which tool you want to work with.
 I choose to paint my Monstera deliciosa with watercolor.

 Whether you decide to paint or draw, every artwork should start with a sketch.

-Draw all the leaves of your plant in a simplified form first, and only then work on important details of each leaf.
+Draw all the leaves of your plant in a simplified form first.
+Only then work on the important details of each leaf.

 Once you are satisfied with your rough sketch, work out the individual leaves in more detail.
-In addition to the outlines, features such as leaf veins may be important, as well as the texture of the petioles.
+Besides the outlines, features such as leaf veins may be important, as well as the texture of the petioles.

 Finally, your sketch should be a solid basis for all further steps and be final.
-Corrections in later steps will not be easy to implement.
+Corrections in later steps will not be easy to put in place.

 My tip when painting and drawing plants: Define a base color that you apply to the entire leaf.
 This first layer of color should not be applied opaque so that wide layers of color can be applied over it.
 Also, this shade will show through the areas that we will leave out later, for example, leaf veins.

-If you work only with pencils, you do not need to implement this step.
-In this case, it’s worth working from light to dark, drawing all the light areas first with a hard pencil (a 4H, for example).
+If you work only with pencils, you do not need to take this step.
+In your case, it’s worth working from light to dark, drawing all the light areas first with a hard pencil (a 4H, for example).